Welcome to the The Pets At Home Vet Group apprenticeship portal, provided by The College of Animal Welfare.

 - Veterinary Nursing

-The Veterinary Nursing Apprenticeship Standard is run on a day release basis from Huntingdon, Potter Bar and Leeds centres with intakes in January, April and September each year.
+The Veterinary Nursing Apprenticeship Standard is run on a day release basis from Huntingdon, Leeds, North London and Wigan centres with intakes in January, April and September each year.
 It is also available in a block release format from Huntingdon beginning in January.

 The VN apprenticeship standard includes the Level 3 Diploma in Veterinary Nursing and therefore throughout this course a variety of subject areas will be covered such as anatomy and physiology, diagnostic imaging, animal handling and fluid therapy.

 You will undertake a number of activities in ensure you have the knowledge, skills and behaviours required to become a successful RVN.
 These include online examinations, assignments and case studies.
-You will also complete a Nursing Progress Log (NPL) as evidence of practical competence and an End Point Assessment which involves undertaking a professional discussion and as well as the OSCE practical examination.
+You will also complete an e-portfolio as evidence of practical competence and an End Point Assessment which involves undertaking a professional discussion and as well as the OSCE practical examination.

 To undertake the course you must have a minimum of five GCSEs at grade C or above (4-9) including English Language, Mathematics and a Science subject.
 You will also need to be working in a recognised Training Practice (TP).
 If your practice is not a TP please do get in touch to find out how your practice can become one.